learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.15.
-What is the drawback of declaring methods directly in JavaScript objects?
+## Q. What is the drawback of declaring methods directly in JavaScript objects?

 One of the drawback of declaring methods directly in JavaScript objects is that they are very memory inefficient.
 When you do that, a new copy of the method is created for each instance of an object.